Tristor/securemail.tristor.ro/server.md

 ```
 This will remove the ability for the "show databases;" command to be used at the MySQL prompt and will remove the ability to use LOCAL INFILE commands, which prevents an SQLI attack from reading your /etc/passwd et al

-Later in this tutorial when we do some final hardening we'll also remove your MySQL history file, since it contains schema information and passwords from commands which we'll be executing.
+Hint: Later in this tutorial when we do some final hardening we'll also remove your MySQL history file, since it contains schema information and passwords from commands which we'll be executing.

 ### MySQL DB/Table Creation

 When prompted for your MySQL 'root' password you will need to enter it.
 We will be creating a database and series of tables and a user that your other services will connect to MySQL with.

+Attention:   Please use a UNIQUE password for 'mailuser', not the same as used for 'root'.
+This will be substituted in your query for $mailuserpass as below.

 Create DB and User.
-Please use a UNIQUE password for 'mailuser', not the same as used for 'root'.
-This will be substituted in your query for $mailuserpass as below.

 ```
 mysqladmin -p create mailserver mysql -p mailserver